Background pattern

 • crusts on the eyelid margin

-• asthma, obstructed airways, sneezing, runny nose, nasal itching, mouth and throat pain
+• asthma, obstructed airways, sneezing, runny nose, nasal itching, sore mouth and throat

-• nausea, stomach pain, excessive gas in the stomach or intestines, frequent bowel movements, belching, infant reflux, constipation, change in stool color
+• nausea, stomach pain/discomfort, gas in stomach or intestine, frequent bowel movements, belching, infant reflux, constipation, change in stool color

-• eruption, itching, and redness of the skin, blisters, sticky or hot skin, sweating
+• rash, itching, and redness of the skin, blisters, sticky or hot skin, sweating

-• at the injection site: bleeding, itching, color change, formation of a lump or eruption with itching, pain, discomfort
+• at the injection site: bleeding, itching, change in color, lump or rash with itching, pain, discomfort

 • fatigue, abnormal gait, feeling of heat

-• Thrombocytopenia (decreased blood platelet count that increases the risk of bleeding and petechiae)
+• Thrombocytopenia (decrease in blood platelet count that increases the risk of bleeding and bruising)

-Adverse effects reported in children and adolescents, aged 2 to 17 years
+Side effects reported in children and adolescents, aged 2 to 17years

 Frequency